This Privacy Notice was last updated on 12th May 2021.

 6. Where your data is processed

-Some potential recipients of your information might be located outside the European Economic Area (“EEA”), in jurisdictions which do not have the same data protection laws as those in the EEA.
-If we do transfer your information outside the EEA we will take appropriate steps to protect that information, which include:
+Some potential recipients of your information might be located outside the UK, in jurisdictions which do not have the same data protection laws as those in the UK.
+If we do transfer your information outside the UK we will take appropriate steps to protect that information, which include:

-- transferring to third parties in jurisdictions that the European Commission has determined offers adequate protection for your information (and information relating to adequacy decisions made by the European Commission are available here ); and
+- transferring to third parties in jurisdictions that the UK has (or the European Commission had, at 31 December 2020), determined offers adequate protection for your information (information relating to adequacy decisions made by the UK Information Commissioner’s Office are available here ); and

-- entering into an agreement with the recipient, which includes clauses that the European Commission has determined offers adequate protection for your information (a template copy of which is available here ).
+- entering into an agreement with the recipient, which includes clauses that the UK Information Commissioner’s Office has determined offers adequate protection for your information (a template copy of which is available here ).